- GDP (PPP):

 - FDI Inflow:

 The small Himalayan kingdom of Bhutan transitioned from absolute monarchy to constitutional parliamentary democracy in 2008.
-Former Prime Minister Tshering Tobgay’s People’s Democratic Party, which won a majority in the National Assembly in 2013, lost unexpectedly to Lotay Tshering’s Bhutan United Party in October 2018 elections.
+Former Prime Minister Tshering Tobgay’s People’s Democratic Party, which won a majority in the National Assembly in 2013, lost unexpectedly to Lotay Tshering’s Bhutan United Party in 2018 elections.
 Bhutan has one of the world’s smallest and least-developed economies.
-Until a few decades ago, the landlocked country was agrarian with few roads, little electricity, and no modern hospitals.
-Recent interregional economic cooperation, particularly involving trade with Bangladesh and India, is helping to encourage economic growth.
-Connections to global markets are limited and dominated by exports of hydropower to India, but those exports could increase if chronic construction delays are resolved.
+Even into the late 20th century, the landlocked country was largely agrarian with few roads, little electricity, and no modern hospitals.
+Recent interregional economic cooperation that includes growing trade with Bangladesh and India is stimulating economic growth.
+Connections to global markets are limited and dominated by exports of hydropower to India.
+Those exports could increase if chronic construction delays were resolved.